nf-core/demultiplex/docs/usage.md

 A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
 Fortunately, nf-core pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.

 To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the nf-core website.

-### Trimming

-The trimming process in our demultiplexing pipeline has been updated to ensure compatibility with 10x Genomics recommendations.
-By default, trimming in the pipeline is performed using fastp, which reliably auto-detects and removes adapter sequences without the need for storing adapter sequences.
-As users can also supply adapter sequences in a samplesheet and thereby triggering trimming in any `bcl2fastq` or `bclconvert` subworkflows, we have added a new parameter, `remove_adapter`, which is set to true by default.
-When `remove_adapter` is true, the pipeline automatically removes any adapter sequences listed in the `[Settings]` section of the Illumina sample sheet, replacing them with an empty string in order to not provoke this behaviour.
-This approach aligns with 10x Genomics' guidelines, as they advise against pre-processing FASTQ reads before inputting them into their software pipelines.
-If the `remove_adapter` setting is true but no adapter is removed, a warning will be displayed; however, this does not necessarily indicate an error, as some sample sheets may already lack these adapter sequences.
-Users can disable this behavior by setting `--remove_adapter false` in the command line, though this is not recommended.

-## samshee (Samplesheet validator)

-samshee ensures the integrity of Illumina v2 Sample Sheets by allowing users to apply custom validation rules.
-The module can be used together with the parameter `--validator_schema`, which accepts a JSON schema validator file.
-Users can specify this file to enforce additional validation rules beyond the default ones provided by the tool.
-To use this feature, simply provide the path to the JSON schema validator file via the `--validator_schema` parameter in the pipeline configuration.
-This enables tailored validation of Sample Sheets to meet specific requirements or standards relevant to your sequencing workflow.
-For more information about the tool or how to write the schema JSON file, please refer to [Samshee on GitHub](https://github.com/lit-regensburg/samshee).

 ### nf-core/configs